Qasim345/easy_url_launcher/README.md

 ## Features

 - Very easy to use
-- Support Android & IOS
+- Support All plateforms

 ## Getting started
-Add package to your project by running follwing command in your terminal
+Add package to your project by running the follwing command in your terminal

 ```bat
 flutter pub add easy_url_launcher